LMWafer/orb-slam-3-ready/README.md

 # Introduction

-Go see the holy [ORB-SLAM 3 on Github](https://github.com/UZ-SLAMLab/ORB_SLAM3) !
+## Reference

+[ORB-SLAM3] Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, José M. M. Montiel and Juan D. Tardós, **ORB-SLAM3: An Accurate Open-Source Library for Visual, Visual-Inertial and Multi-Map SLAM**, *IEEE Transactions on Robotics 37(6):1874-1890, Dec.
+2021*. **[PDF](https://arxiv.org/abs/2007.11898)**. **[Github](https://github.com/UZ-SLAMLab/ORB_SLAM3)**.

+## What's that repo?

-Just an image that makes you skip the whole ORB-SLAM 3 installation process.
+Just a Docker image that makes you skip the whole ORB-SLAM 3 installation process.
 Simply run a container and start vSLAM examples.
-No additional applications, no fancy dependencies... just the source code !
+No additional applications, no fancy dependencies... just the source code!
-Moreover, all the images and their build are tested on 3 different machines with Ubuntu 20.04 to ensure they work properly !
+Moreover, all the images and their build are tested on 3 different machines with Ubuntu 20.04 to ensure they work properly!

 Solved common issues (the real bois will know) :
 - *what(): Pangolin X11: Failed to create an OpenGL context*